JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/how-to-chat-with-your-data/" title="Chat with CSVs ↗" icon="book-open" >}}
 {{< /cards >}}

-And today, its the time to Chat with a Database with LLM driven queries:
+And today, its the time to **Chat with a Database with LLM driven queries**:

 ```mermaid
 graph LR